algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

 ### Importance of Reviewing Documents

-Document review is a crucial aspect of our project management process at Algosup.
+Document review is a crucial aspect of our project management process at ALGOSUP.
 It involves carefully examining the documents created by team members, providing constructive feedback, and ensuring the overall quality and accuracy of project deliverables.

 ### Collaborative Learning